Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Sufficient conditions for conditional independence testing

 \cite{neykov2021minimax} propose a conditional independence test which obtains a minimax-optimal rate, under the assumption that $X, Y, Z$ are compactly supported, have densities, and $\PP(X\given Z)$ and $\PP(Y\given Z)$ are $L$-Lipschitz maps from $\Zcal$ to the space of probability measures equipped with the total variation metric.

 \cite{gyorfi2012strongly} propose a conditional independence test and aim at proving its strong consistency without any regularity conditions on $H_0$ and $H_1$, but \cite{neykov2021minimax} point out a mistake in their proof. \cite{dai2025consistent} propose a consistent test, under the assumption of a smooth parametric model.
-For data beyond real-valued random variables, there is some work about conditional independence testing where $X, Y, Z$ take values in function spaces, representing measurements of continuous time stochastic processes. \cite{lundborg2022conditional} propose an asymptotically valid test under the assumption that $\EE[X \given Z]$ and $\EE[Y\given Z]$ can be estimated sufficiently well, and \cite{manten2024signature} propose a weakly consistent test under the assumption that $\EE[X\given Z], \EE[Y\given Z]$ and $\EE[(X, Y)\given Z]$ can be estimated with certain kernel methods.
+For data beyond real-valued random variables, there is some work about conditional independence testing where $X, Y, Z$ take values in function spaces, representing measurements of continuous-time stochastic processes. \cite{lundborg2022conditional} propose an asymptotically valid test under the assumption that $\EE[X \given Z]$ and $\EE[Y\given Z]$ can be estimated sufficiently well, and \cite{manten2024signature} propose a weakly consistent test under the assumption that $\EE[X\given Z], \EE[Y\given Z]$ and $\EE[(X, Y)\given Z]$ can be estimated with certain kernel methods.
 None of these tests take any regularity of the critical region into account.
-For example, the minimax rate of \cite{neykov2021minimax} is computed over all tests with \emph{measurable} critical regions.
-Hence, tests are considered which can never be implemented when one has finite-precision measurements.